Ernst Meyer (German politician): German Revolution

-In 1920 Meyer was re-elected to the Zentrale and was made a member of the party's Political Bureau.
+In 1920 Meyer was re-elected to the Zentrale and was made a member of the party's Politburo.
 The summer of that same year he attended the 2nd World Congress of the Communist International in Moscow as a representative of the KPD.
 Meyer reported on the agrarian question to the 2nd Congress, which elected him to the Executive Committee of the Communist International (ECCI) and its Presidium.

-In 1921, Meyer was elected as a Communist to the Prussian Landtag.
+In the 1921 Prussian state election, Meyer was elected to the Landtag representing the East Prussia district.
+He was not a candidate in the 1924 election, but in 1928 he was again elected, serving until his death.
+During his first term, he acted as chairman of the KPD group in the Landtag.

+Party chairman
-At the August 1921 congress of the KPD, Meyer delivered the keynote speech, the political report of the Zentrale, emphasizing his place as a top leader of the organization.

-Meyer returned to Moscow in 1922 as a member of the German delegation to the 4th World Congress of the Comintern.
-After his return, Mayer became one of the main architects of the "united front" tactics in Germany.
-The tactics was a reflection on the failed March 1921 uprising, inspired by the "offensive tactics".
-Instead of minority uprisings, the KPD now sought to build a mass base.
+At the August 1921 congress of the KPD, Meyer delivered the keynote speech, the political report of the Zentrale, and was elected chairman of the party, replacing Heinrich Brandler.
+Meyer became one of the main architects of the "united front" tactics in Germany.
+The change in policy was a reflection on the failed March Action in 1921, based on "offensive" tactics.
+Instead of isolated uprisings, the KPD now sought to build a mass base.

+Following the assassination of Walther Rathenau, the KPD came to an agreement with the SPD, the Independent Social Democratic Party of Germany (USPD), the General German Trade Union Federation (ADGB), and the General Federation of Free Employees (AFA) to defend the republic, purge monarchists from the military, police and courts, disarm right-wing paramilitaries, and secure a political amnesty.
+Following a mass demonstration in support of these demands, in which protestors clashed with the police, the SPD withdrew from the agreement and sought to enact the demands solely through the Reichstag.
+To do so they negotiated with more moderate parties, and the bill they ended up passing targeted the KPD more than monarchists.
+The failure of this campaign led to the Comintern removing Meyer as party chairman, returning Brandler to the position in August 1922.